-Staff need to know to take iron.
+'Surgeons are presented with issues late, so there is a binary decision to cance Staff need to know how to take iron.
 You shouldn't take it with food or tea.

-empowered.
-For example, if a patient knows they have a Hb of 90, they can start taking iron:

-'I got mine up to 120 and it went down to 68 after op'.
+Patients need to be empowered.
+For example, if a patient knows they have a Hb of 90, they can start taking iron: 'I got mine up to 120 and it went down to 68 after op'.